cxw620/rust-polyglot/docs/intro.rst

 Rust is statically typed, with an algebraic type system.
 It supports generic types (parameterised types) and generic functions.
-Monomorphisation and dynmic despatch are both supported, (chosen at the point where a generic type is referred to).
+Monomorphisation and dynamic despatch are both supported (chosen at the point where a generic type is referred to).
 Type inference is supported in some contexts, especially local variables.